jdm79/web_scraper_ruby/README.md

 ## Challenges

 This was my first foray into web scraping, and the first time I've used Ruby in a few months, so I was relieved to find that it was actually not that hard to at least get going.
 The Ruby gems make life easier for the developer, that is for sure and I did have a look at the documentation of them before the challenge.
+I chose to keep the price as a string, as there's a bit of information there such as the booking fee.
+However, it should probably be a float as this would work with a payment system.

 The big challenge I saw was that you are working on a moving target.
 The HTML elements are prone to change as well as perhaps the naming conventions of the tags (I saw hyphens, camel-casing and underscores on 'We Got Tickets').
 This means that our software will fail whenever this happens.
 We cannot guess correctly what changes will be made unless we are being warned in advance.